-I picked up a Disston num 12 full size 26-in handsaw a couple days ago at a flea market for $7.50.Based on Disstonion I am guessing the age at 1920-28.It needs considerable work but I thought I would give it a shot.It has 10-ppi and is marked with a 0 (not a 10?)It has the mysterious nib at the top end.The handle it pretty broken but if I can find some apple wood I can fix it.The blade is mostly straight with a slight curve but no kinksI steel wooled the area where I should see etching but ca...
+I picked up a Disston num 12 full size 26-in handsaw a couple days ago at a flea market for $7.50.Based on Disstonion I am guessing the age at 1920-28.It needs considerable work but I thought I would give it a shot.It has 10-ppi and is marked with a 0 (not a 10?)It has the mysterious nib at the top end.The tote is pretty broken but if I can find some apple wood I can fix it.The blade is mostly straight with a slight curve but no kinksI steel wooled the area where I should see etching but can&...

 Acerbi is a Brazilian brand that went bankrupt in the 90s.
 They made high quality iron cast machines during various years.
 All of your machines had been made 100% in Brazil.
 This project consists in restore a vintage jointer and give him a modern look.
 Model Specifications: Manufacture: Acerbi Model: DES-2 (10”) Year: Unknown This is the jointer when I bought.
 Dirt, a lot of dust and rust, and some missing parts.
 The initial work was unassembly the entire machine, to c...